| Updated January 18, 2004

 no muster roll is known to exist for any of the camps!

-The best numbers available are those prepared by Draper.
-His breakdown is listed
+The best numbers available are those prepared by Draper in his King's Mountain and

 Overmountain men (48%) and 470 men from the Piedmont (52%) made up the army.
 The